Assumable Mortgages in Saratoga Springs Utah: Complete Buyer and Seller Guide 2026 | Kat Ashby

-assumable mortgage FHA VA USDA Saratoga Springs Utah buyer seller guide 2026
+assumable mortgage Saratoga Springs Utah buyer seller guide FHA VA USDA 2026

 If you have an FHA, VA, or USDA loan on your Saratoga Springs home, you may be sitting on a feature most sellers don't know about: a rate that can be transferred directly to your buyer.
 It's called an assumable mortgage — and in a market where buyers are financing at 6.5% or higher, a 3% rate attached to a home is a genuine competitive advantage.